 The pope recognized that since the time that Rerum Novarum was issued, what was then called Socialism, has divided into two groups, the Socialists and the Communists.
 He declared correctly that Socialism "has notably mitigated its program. . . .
 It has approached, now more, now less, so close to Catholic-Socialist principles that some are asking themselves whether now the divergence is not one of name only."
-Of Communism he states: "its teachings can in no wise be reconciled with the doctrines of the

-Church", knowing as he does that Communists are fighting religious superstitions, are advocating the application of scientific and rational principles to society, and are determined to overthrow the capitalist class of which the churches are agents.
+Of Communism he states: "its teachings can in no wise be reconciled with the doctrines of the Church", knowing as he does that Communists are fighting religious superstitions, are advocating the application of scientific and rational principles to society, and are determined to overthrow the capitalist class of which the churches are agents.

 Following the principles set down in Rerum Novarum, the pope endorsed the christian labor unions which the church had organized in Europe to combat militant labor unions and to split the workers' front against the capitalists.

-In the United States, christian labor unions have never been organized because the American Federation of Labor can be depended upon to oppose militant unions.
-While the A. F. of L. is controlled by reactionary leadership, the Catholic church will probably not organize separate unions here.
+As long as the American Federation of Labor is controlled by reactionary leadership, the Catholic church will probably not organize separate unions here.
 But as soon as the workers in greater numbers become more revolutionary the church will become active in union work as it did in Europe.
-In an address during the 1930 American Federation of Labor convention in Boston, Cardinal O'Connell as usual quoted pope Leo's encyclical and called upon capital and labor "to cease their bitter fratricidal strife and come to terms of understanding and cooperation" the typical religious plea of conciliation which in reality means that workers cease fighting and accept the conditions dictated by the employers.

-The Catholic church has been one of the reactionary forces supporting the employers against such mild social legislation as the federal child labor amendment, the weak bill for maternity care, and legislation permitting the distribution of birth control information among the masses in the United States.
+Already Father Coughlin, who was condemned by the A. F. of L. at its 1934 convention in San Francisco for his anti-labor policies, has initiated a movement to establish unions under the direction of the government, as in fascist countries.

 In July, 1930, John H. Ryan, rector of the Catholic University in Washington, was given special instructions by the pope to "beware lest Bolshevism spread in America at this moment of financial depression and unemployment."
 This has always been the guiding principle of the work of the Department of Social Action of the National Catholic Welfare Conference whose director is the "liberal" John A. Ryan.
-"Justice to the working man" has been a slogan to keep workers under the church's 18 domination and to prevent them from participating actively in a movement that has for its aim the overthrow of capitalism and the establishment of a government that serves the interests of the masses.
+"Justice to the working man" has been a slogan to keep workers under the church's domination and to prevent them from participating actively in a movement that has for its aim the overthrow of capitalism and the establishment of a government that serves the interests of the masses.